bixbydevelopers/capsule-samples-collection/user-data-persistence/README.md

 This sample Capsule allows you to choose which service you would like to use to store your user data.
 Currently, the supported services are [restDB](https://restdb.io) and [Airtable](https://airtable.com).
-Both of these offer a generous free tier and are super easy to setup.
+Both of these offer a generous free tier and are easy to setup.
 We have test accounts already up and running that you can use to try them out live.
 Simply update the `capsule.properties` file `capsule.config.mode` to `exampleRestDB` or `exampleAirtable` respectively.
 Then try some of the capsule queries defined